AaronBarton5242/NBA-Shot-Data-Visualization/README.md

-Midterm project for the statistical computing course visually displaying NBA shot data over time
+This project displays the Milwaukee Bucks NBA shot location data over time through an animated graphic.
+An additional graphic was created to explore the breakdown of total points based on the shot type for each year.